Continuity of Functional Transducers: A Profinite Study of Rational Functions: Discussion

 We presented a study of continuity in functional transducers, on the one hand focused on general statements (Section~\ref{sec:contapp}), on the other hand on continuity for classical varieties.
 The heart of this contribution resides in decidability properties (Section~\ref{sec:dec}), although we also addressed natural and related questions in a systematic way (Section~\ref{sec:intermezzos}).
 We single out two main research directions.

 First, there is a sharp contrast between the genericity of the Preservation and Syncing Lemma and the technicality of the actual proofs of decidability of continuity.
 To which extent can these be unified and generalized?
-We know of two immediate extensions: 1.\ the generic results of Section~\ref{sec:contapp} readily apply to Boolean algebras of languages closed under quotient, a relaxation of the conditions imposed on varieties, and 2.\ the varieties $\vG_p$ of languages recognized by $p$-groups can also be shown to verify Proposition~\ref{prop:transtocont} and Lemma~\ref{lem:nftocV}, hence $\vGp$_continuity is decidable for transducers.
+We know of two immediate extensions: 1.\ the generic results of Section~\ref{sec:contapp} readily apply to Boolean algebras of languages closed under quotient, a relaxation of the conditions imposed on varieties, and 2.\ Proposition~\ref{prop:transtocont} and Lemma~\ref{lem:nftocV} can be shown to also hold for the varieties $\vG_p$ of languages recognized by $p$-groups, hence $\vGp$_continuity is decidable for transducers.
 Beyond these two points, we do not know how to show decidability for $\vGnil$ (which is the \emph{join} of the $\vGp$), and the surprising complexity of the equalizer sets for some Burnside varieties (e.g., the one defined by $x^2 = x^3$, see the Remark on page~\pageref{rk:almeida}) leads us to conjecture that continuity may be undecidable in that case, hence that no unified way to show the decidability of continuity exists.

 Second, the notion of continuity may be extended to more general settings.
 For instance, departing from regular languages, it can be noted that every recursive function is continuous for the class of recursive languages.
 Another natural generalization consists in studying $(\cV, \cW)$_continuity, that is, the property for a function to map $\cW$_languages to $\cV$_languages by inverse image.
 This would provide more flexibility for a sufficient condition for cascades of languages (or stackings of circuits, or nestings of formulas) to be in a given variety.